alanparmeta/cheese-boards/README.md

 # cheese-boards
 A Sequelize DB for users to collect cheeses and place them on boards:

-• cheeses are listed by name, with an email address for the supplier
+• cheeses are listed by title, with a description for the cheese type

 • cheese boards are each stored with a type, description and rating